The 4 Best Ways to Get Between New York and Hartford Without a Car

 2-3 Routes Per Day

 The frequency on this route isn’t great, either.
-You have twice as many Hartford Line trains from New Haven as you do Northeast Regional or the once-a-day Vermonter train that go from New York through Hartford.
+You have many more Hartford Line trains from New Haven as you do Northeast Regional or the once-a-day Vermonter train that go from New York through Hartford.

 I love the Vermonter train, and take it frequently to Vermont, but it doesn’t have good on-time performance.